-- Risk is highest for all young children (5 years and younger) everywhere and for adult travelers going to developing countries with poor sanitation.
+- Risk is increased for children younger than 5 years worldwide and for adult travelers (with weakened immune systems) going to developing countries with poor sanitation.

-- Symptoms vary depending on whether the infections is the first infection (severe) or a reinfection (mild) and include fever, vomiting, and explosive, watery diarrhea; however, rotavirus infection can also be symptom free.
+- Symptoms include sudden fever, vomiting, and explosive, watery diarrhea; however, rotavirus infection can also be symptom free.

-- Consequences of infection in young children may include severe dehydration.
+- Consequences of infection may include severe dehydration.

-- Rotavirus vaccine is given to young children in a series of 2 or 3 doses; no vaccine is available for adults or older children who travel.
+- Rotavirus vaccine is routinely given to children aged 6 weeks through 8 months in a series of 2 or 3 doses, depending on vaccine brand; no vaccine is available for adults or older children.

-- Vaccine side effects include mild diarrhea, vomiting, coughing, and irritability.
+- Vaccine side effects include mild temporary diarrhea, vomiting, cough, runny nose, and irritability.

 - Duration of vaccine protection is unknown; no booster is required.

-Rotavirus infection occurs throughout the world, causing nearly 500,000 deaths annually from severe, dehydrating diarrhea in children younger than 5 years, mostly in developing countries.
-Rotavirus is one of the main causes of travelers' diarrhea in developing countries, especially in Latin America and Africa.
-It is more prevalent during fall and winter in temperate climates and more common during cooler, drier months in tropical climates.
+Rotavirus infection occurs worldwide (including in developed countries) and often results in death in children younger than 5 years, especially in developing countries.
+Rotavirus is one of the main causes of travelers' diarrhea in both children and adults in developing countries, especially in Latin America and Africa.
+Outbreaks of diarrheal illness caused by rotavirus have also been reported among elderly persons living in retirement communities.
+Infection commonly occurs during winter and spring in temperate climates (with annual epidemics occurring from January through June) and during cooler, drier months in tropical climates.

-Other persons at increased risk include caretakers and parents of children in child care or hospitals, children and adults with diseases that affect the immune system's ability to fight infection (e.g., severe combined immunodeficiency disease, HIV, and bone marrow transplant), and adult travelers going to developing countries with poor sanitation.
+Other persons at increased risk include caretakers and parents of children in childcare settings or hospitals, elderly persons living in retirement communities, and children and adults with diseases that affect the immune system's ability to fight infection.

 Consequences of Infection